xmed-lab/DHC/README.md

 ## [MICCAI2023] DHC

-This repo is the official implementation of 'DHC: Dual-debiased Heterogeneous Co-training Framework for Class-imbalanced Semi-supervised Medical Image Segmentation' which is accepted at MICCAI-2023.
+This repo is the official implementation of [DHC: Dual-debiased Heterogeneous Co-training Framework for Class-imbalanced Semi-supervised Medical Image Segmentation](https://link.springer.com/chapter/10.1007/978-3-031-43898-1_56) which is accepted at MICCAI-2023.

 ![framework.png](./images/framework.png)